Several terms commonly heard during the school budget process are defined below to help you follow the school budget process in New York State.

 Sources of income financing the operation of the school district.

-The total amount paid to an individual, before deductions, for services rendered while on the payroll of the district.
+The total amount paid, before deductions, for services rendered while on the payroll of the district.

 State Department of Education